krallice/tap/README.md

+# Tap

-simple browser based metronome
+Simple browser based Metronome for personal use.

-implementing functions from the korg tm40
+One day will implement some features from the Korg TM40